GGchencan/JuJu/README.md

     )
 ```

-1. an embedding layer to do word embedding, now we choose glove;
+1. an embedding layer to do word embedding, now we choose glove(Here we use developing dataset to determine the hyperparameter embedding dim);
 2. run a bi-lstm on each sentence to extract contextual representation of each word;
 3. one dropout layer;
 4. one fully connected layer to do the decode.
-1
 ## Getting started

 1. Download the initial data [(Conll2003 dataset)](https://www.clips.uantwerpen.be/conll2003/ner/)